2p1c/2p1c/README.md

 "♥️py"

-Embodied-ai、Linux、webcoding，目前天大工科研，欢迎与我交流！
+Embodied-ai、Linux、webcoding，graduate of TianJin university.
-LOVE Everyone🥰🥰
+LOVE Everyone!!🥰🥰
 - 📫 How to reach me: +86 18617715681（wechat）
-- 😄 Pronouns: 小朱